 Viewpoints in Vila Nova de Gaia

-Eat like a ‘Tripeiro’ (that’s how locals are called)
+Eat like a ‘Tripeiro’

-For those who like seafood, we recommend the restaurant Marisqueira de Matosinhos, founded in 1978 (Marisqueiras are restaurants specialized in seafood).
+If you like seafood, we recommend the restaurant Marisqueira de Matosinhos, founded in 1978 (Marisqueiras are restaurants specialized in seafood).

 - Vandoma Fair: Saturdays morning in the avenue 25 de Abril;